A Photographic Adventure with Julie Lovegrove

-We reserve the right to change some details if circumstances are out of our control.
+I reserve the right to change some details if circumstances are out of my control.
 A non-refundable deposit of £500 is required to secure your place and can be paid via PayPal.
 The remaining balance must be paid by bank transfer only.

 Due to the remote destinations visited on this tour, participants are required to purchase emergency evacuation insurance.
 In the unlikely event of you sustaining an injury, or becoming ill, Lovegrove Photography Ltd reserves the right to continue the tour for the benefit of other participants.
 Lovegrove Photography Ltd will make every effort to assist you, while at the same time trying to minimise interruption to the others.

-As our fixed costs remain the same regardless of how many participants there are, like any pre-booked tickets for the theatre, concert, flights etc, we are unable to give a full refund in the event of non-attendance, regardless of the circumstances.
-The exception to this is if we have prior notice, are able to put a cancellation place back online AND your place is resold.
-In this event we will of course make a full refund or credit to you, less any fees that we have incurred.
-We recommend that you take out travel insurance as soon as you book this trip, and ensure that it will cover you for cancellation in the event of illness.
+As my fixed costs remain the same regardless of how many participants there are, like any pre-booked tickets for the theatre, concert, flights etc, I am unable to give a full refund in the event of non-attendance, regardless of the circumstances.
+The exception to this is if I have prior notice, am able to put a cancellation place back online AND your place is resold.
+In this event I will of course make a full refund or credit to you, less any fees that I have incurred.
+I recommend that you take out travel insurance as soon as you book this trip, and ensure that it will cover you for cancellation in the event of illness.

 How fit do I need to be?